-Having your smear test
+Having your screening test

-We know having a this test can be stressful, so your health provider will work with you to ensure it is as quick and easy as possible.
+We know having a test can be stressful, so your health provider will work with you to ensure it is as quick and easy as possible.

 A test takes around 10 minutes.